julianfrank/julianfrank/README.md

 - 🌱 I’m currently learning **Amazon Container / Serverless Solutions**

-- 👯 I’m looking to collaborate on **Multi Cloud Architecture - Apps that can work across multiple cloud providers**
+- 👯 I’m looking to collaborate on **Multi Cloud Architecture - App Architecture that can work across multiple cloud providers**

 - 🤝 I’m looking for help with **Hobby AI Assistant that works independent of hyperscalers**